 - A white bean and carrot greens soup (use this broth in the recipe!)

-- 1 bunch (4 ounces, 113 grams) carrots with stems and greens
+- 1 bunch carrots with stems and leaves

-- Optional flavorings: Other dried or fresh herbs, any spices on hand (if adding more vegetables, add more water)
+- Optional: Other dried or fresh herbs, any spices on hand

 - Prepare carrot greens: Cut carrots roots from stem, reserving carrot leaves and stem for broth.
 Save the carrot root for another dish, or you can add them to the broth (or if you only have carrot peels, add the peels to the broth).
 Place the carrot greens on the stems in a colander or bowl and rinse well to remove excess dirt.